tahoe-lafs/magic-folder/docs/conflicts.rst

 Such a Snapshot (with two or more parents) indicates to the other clients a particular resoltion to the conflict has been decided.

-So there's another case when we see an incoming new Snapshot: it may in fact *resolve an existing* conflict.
+So there's actually another case when we see an incoming new Snapshot: it may in fact *resolve an existing* conflict.
+If this is the case, conflict markers are removed and the local database is updated (i.e. removing the conflict).

+It is a human problem if this resolution is not to your particular liking; you can produce an edit again or talk to the human who runs the other computer(s) involved.
+The history of these changes *is available* in the parent (or grandparent) Snapshots if the UX you're using can view or restore these.

 Resolving via Filesystem
 ------------------------

+Not currently possible.

 Resolving via the CLI